 Senior policy at Aarhus BSS

-Catalogue for establishing senior staff scheme agreements at the School of Business and Social Sciences.
+Catalogue for establishing senior staff scheme agreements at Aarhus BSS

-The senior initiatives at the School of Business and Social Sciences (BSS) are implemented according to a number of specified principles and guidelines, which must form the basis for establishing individual senior agreements.
+The senior initiatives at Aarhus BSS are implemented according to a number of specified principles and guidelines, which must form the basis for establishing individual senior agreements.

 The general framework for the senior initiatives, including principles and guidelines, has been discussed in the School Liaison Committee (FSU) as well as in the local liaison committees (LSU).
 On that basis, a catalogue has been prepared for establishing individual agreements on senior staff schemes for academic as well as technical and administrative staff (please note that special rules may apply in connection with senior staff schemes for public servants).

-The senior catalogue aims to promote the active work on the local senior initiatives in the individual departments.
-In this way, the senior catalogue should contribute to creating a clear and familiar framework for working life as a senior at BSS by describing the opportunities for establishing individual agreements.
+The senior catalogue aims to promote the active work on the local senior initiatives in the individual departments and the Administration centre.
+In this way, the senior catalogue should contribute to creating a clear and familiar framework for working life as a senior at Aarhus BSS by describing the opportunities for establishing individual agreements.

 The senior catalogue also includes advice and guidance as well as staff policy considerations in connection with staff and senior planning.